Property law in China: Registration

 Article 6 provides for a general registration requirement in the cases of creation, modification, transfer, and elimination of rights to immovables.

 Article 10(2)(l) requires a unified registration system for all real property rights, but this unified system is currently only adopted in tier one cities like Beijing and Shanghai.
 The unification of interests in a single registry is still not prevalent in the smaller cities and will take more time before its implementation.

 Furthermore, Article 10(1) allows for respective local rules of registration.

 Function of notaries

 China has a system of public notaries which are a subordinate agency of the Ministry of Justice of the People's Republic of China.
 They are responsible for certification of property titles.

 Government powers and procedures to expropriate real property

-The description below applies to the post-reform legal arrangements and should not be confused with nationalisation of property before 1978.
+The description below applies to the post-reform and opening up legal arrangements and should not be confused with nationalisation of property before 1978.